Divorce Mediation Services in Minnesota

 - Instead of working with a mediator, you and your spouse will each hire a Collaborative attorney as well as other neutral professionals such as a financial neutral, child specialist and coach.

 - If you and your spouse cannot resolve your conflict or find an acceptable compromise for your issues, you will shift your divorce process over to new attorneys in a court process.

 how to choose a mediator right for you

 Your mediation will require a trained professional with experience in assisting with dissolving marriage relationships.
-This person should have a vast understanding of Minnesota state divorce laws, the mediation skills necessary to maintain productive conversations and the financial expertise to ensure things are done right.
+This person should have a vast understanding of Minnesota state divorce laws, the mediation skills necessary to maintain productive conversations and the financial knowledge to ensure things are done right.

 Divorce Financially in Edina, Minnesota aims to provide you with divorce mediation that is both cost-effective and focused on setting up the framework for your future.

 mediation services in mN

 At Divorce Financially, our mediation services have helped many clients reach financial conclusions to their marriages.
 We’re always happy to answer our clients’ questions about the mediation process.

 As a safety precaution due to COVID-19, we also offer the option to hold sessions with clients remotely as a video conference rather than in-office.
 We will work with you via whatever contact method you prefer.